A Trusted Advisor & Aggressive Advocate for Business and Intellectual Property Clients

 The procedural requirements are complex and demanding.
 Whoever stands in court must be prepared for the nuances and have an excellent understanding of the smallest details.
 Since we usually work with corporations and LLCs, and these clients cannot by law appear in court, we do not have much experience in coaching clients who represent themselves.

-Teaching the legal side of the Business of Media to students has helped me realize the need to educate clients and the public at large about legal issues important to their businesses.
+Teaching the legal side of the Business of Media to students (Ex'pression College, Oakland, CA 2004-2014) has helped me realize the need to educate clients and the public at large about legal issues important to their businesses, most importantly:

-First, I listen --hard -- and ask a lot of questions.
+First, I listen, hard, and ask a lot of questions.
 Only then do I try to tell a client what the client needs to hear.
 I do this even if it is more to my benefit to tell the client what she or he wants to hear.
-A client satisfied over the long term that I've given the best possible advice and advocacy, even if some disappointment is involved, is better than a client who doesn't learn the bad news until a lot of expense is incurred.
+A client satisfied over the long term to whom I've given the best possible advice and advocacy, even if some disappointment is involved, is better than a client who doesn't learn the bad news until a lot of expense is incurred.

 * Nolo has confirmed that every member attorney has a valid license and is in good standing with the state agency that licenses lawyers.
 Any past disbarments and suspensions (with possible exceptions for minor violations or nonpayment of dues, in our discretion) will be indicated accordingly in the badge.
 Member attorneys are required to notify Nolo immediately if they become the subject of any disciplinary action by any state licensing agency.